-Luckily, Onewind reached out to us and asked if we would review its 11 foot double camping hammock (click to view on Amazon) and 12 foot rainfly tarp (click to view on Amazon).
+Luckily, OneWind reached out to us and asked if we would test out their 11 foot double camping hammock (click to view on Amazon) and 12 foot rain fly tarp (click to view on Amazon).

-The timing couldn’t have been more perfect since a camping hammock takes up a lot less space than a tent and we don’t need to bring any camping mats with us anymore.
+The timing couldn’t have been more perfect since a camping hammock takes up a lot less space than a tent and we won’t need to store any camping mats.

-The Onewind double camping hammock has a lot of small useful features that make it comfortable to sleep in or lounge around for the day.
+The OneWind double camping hammock has a lot of small useful features that make it comfortable to sleep or lounge around in.

 There is built in bug net you can use all of the time or hide away in the included storage bag.